cubing/ksolve-plus-fork/readme.txt

 The QTM and HTM commands specify that a scramble will be solved either in QTM (Quarter Turn Metric, where turns of the smallest possible amount count as one turn) or HTM (Half Turn Metric, where turns of any amount count as one turn).
 The default is HTM.
 When you use one of these commands, that metric will be used for all scrambles until the end of the file or the next QTM or HTM command.

+-- MoveLimits --

+MoveLimits
+[move_name] [number]
+...
+End

+The MoveLimits command puts upper limits on the number of times a given move or group of moves can be included in a solution.
+There may be multiple lines, and each line is a separate move limit.
+If you write a move's name by itself (such as F2), it puts a limit on that move in particular; if you write the name of one of the moves you originally defined, plus a * (such as F*), it puts a move limit on that move and all of its powers.

+For instance, a move limit of "F2 1" means that there can be at most one F2 move, and a move limit of "F* 2" means there can be at most two F, F2, or F' moves.
+If you give a move or group of moves a move limit of 0, algorithms will not include it at all.

+Like with Slack, QTM, etc. this command will apply to all scrambles until the next MoveLimits command or until the end of the file.
+If you want to clear all the limits just include a command with no lines between MoveLimits and End.

 ###### God's Algorithm ######

 ksolve+ can also compute God's Algorithm tables.
 That is, for each N, it will compute the number of positions that can be solved in N moves but no fewer.
 You only need a .def file for this.
 To compute a God's Algorithm table in HTM (Half Turn Metric), use this command: